 ♥ Prevent bad breath

-If you’re lactose intolerant, there are many lacto-free alternative to choose from, I recommend Co-Yo.
+If you’re lactose intolerant, there are many lacto-free and dairy free alternatives to choose from, I really like COYO’s plain vegan yogurt.

 *I would recommend eating a yogurt after a course of antibiotics as this will help to restore any bacteria destroyed during that time.
-Alternatively try taking a strong probiotic containing ‘lactobacillici Aciophilus’.
+Alternatively try taking a strong probiotic containing ‘lactobacillus acidophilus’.
 Learn more about Probiotics here.

 ♥ Prevent colon cancer